Endocrine disruptor: Environmental and human body cleanup

 Many persistent organic compounds, PCB, DDT and PBDE included, accumulate in river and marine sediments.
 Several processes are currently being used by the EPA to clean up heavily polluted areas, as outlined in their Green Remediation program.

-One of the most interesting ways is the utilization of naturally occurring microbes that degrade PCB congeners to remediate contaminated areas.
+Naturally occurring microbes that degrade PCB congeners to remediate contaminated areas are utilized.

 There are many success stories of cleanup efforts of large heavily contaminated Superfund sites.
-A 10 acre landfill in Austin, Texas contaminated with illegally dumped VOCs was restored in a year to a wetland and educational park.
+A 10 acre landfill in Austin, Texas, contaminated with illegally dumped VOCs was restored in a year to a wetland and educational park.

 A US uranium enrichment site that was contaminated with uranium and PCBs was cleaned up with high tech equipment used to find the pollutants within the soil.
 The soil and water at a polluted wetlands site were cleaned of VOCs, PCBs and lead, native plants were installed as biological filters, and a community program was implemented to ensure ongoing monitoring of pollutant concentrations in the area.
 These case studies are encouraging due to the short amount of time needed to remediate the site and the high level of success achieved.

 Studies suggest that bisphenol A, certain PCBs, and phthalate compounds are preferentially eliminated from the human body through sweat.
 Although some pollutants like bisphenol A (BPA) are preferentially eliminated from the human body through sweat, recent scientific advances have been made to increase the rate of elimination of pollutants from the human body.
-For example, BPA removal techniques have been proposed that use enzymes such as laccase and peroxidase enzyme to degrade BPA into less harmful compounds.
+For example, BPA removal techniques have been proposed that use enzymes such as laccase and peroxidase to degrade BPA into less harmful compounds.
 Another technique for BPA removal is the use of highly reactive radicals for degradation.

 Economic effects

-Human exposure may cause some health effects, such as lower IQ and adult obesity.
+Human exposure may cause some health effects, such as lower IQ, adult obesity, female reproductive disorders, and male reproductive disorders.
 These effects may lead to lost productivity, disability, or premature death in some people.
 One source estimated that, within the European Union, this economic effect might have about twice the economic impact as the effects caused by mercury and lead contamination.

-The socio-economic burden of endocrine disrupting chemicals (EDC)-associated health effects for the European Union was estimated based on currently available literature and considering the uncertainties with respect to causality with EDCs and corresponding health-related costs to be in the range of €46 billion to €288 billion per year.